 I decided to duck out, squeezing myself through the throng and behind the counter of a vegetable stall.
 The people who owned it were the same that I had spoke to earlier.

-Just then a really strange thing happened.
-Appearing right in front of me, like a little old lady after pound of mixed veg, was a smiling Margaret Thatcher holding her handbag and a bunch of flowers.
 She looked as if she were about to ask me a question.
-Then she clocked my camera and held out her hand.
+Then she clocked my camera and perhaps to disarm me, she held out her hand.
 I took it, and as I shook I looked into her eyes.
-She had a grip built up by years of greetings and a million hello’s.. and a look in her eyes that… Well I won’t go into it here suffice to say it’s a look i have seen in the eyes of other former world leaders..
+She had a grip built up by years of greetings and a million hello’s.. and a look in her eyes that… Well it wasn’t pleasant to experiance and I think I recoiled.
+Truly strange.
+And more intense a look that I have since seen in the eyes of other former world leaders..

 The next day I arrived at work to see the photo department standing round the paper.
 Looking over shoulders to see the cover I saw my photograph unashamedly pasted across the front page.
 I couldn’t help to smile the kind of smile you know would upset others.
 But i did.. and it did, just as the editor walked by and slapped my shoulder.
 “Good work” he said.
 That was a lot from him, and the others new it.

-I felt i had arrived.
+I felt I had arrived.